cloudfoundry/docs-bosh/links.html.md

 <p class="note">Note: This feature is available with bosh-release v255.5+.</p>

-Before links for a release job to communicate with another release job, release authors had to add properties to their releases to accept other job's network addresses (e.g. "db_ips").
-Operators then had to explicitly assign static IPs or DNS names for each deployment job and fill out properties.
-Such configuration typically relied on some helper tool like spiff or manual configuration.
+If network communication is required between jobs, release authors had to add job properties to accept other job's network addresses (e.g. "db_ips" property).
+Operators then had to explicitly assign static IPs or DNS names for each instance group and fill out network address properties.
+Such configuration typically relied on some helper tool like spiff or just manual configuration.
 It also lead to incosistent network configuration as different jobs named their properties differently.
 All of that did not make it easy to automate and operate multiple environments.

 Links provide a solution to the above problem by making the Director be responsible for the IP management.
 Release authors get a consistent way to retrieve networking (and topology) configuration, and operators have a way to consistently connect components.

 ---
 ## <a id="definition"></a> Release Definitions

-Instead of defining properties that accept list of IPs or DNS names, each release job can define links it consumes and provides.
+Instead of defining properties that accept list of IPs or DNS names, each job can define links it consumes and provides.

-For example here is how "web" release job which receives HTTP traffic and talks to at least one database server may be defined.
+For example here is how "web" job which receives HTTP traffic and talks to at least one database server may be defined.
 To connect to a database it consumes "primary\_db" and "secondary\_db" links of type "db".
 It also exposes an "incoming" link of type "http" so that other services can connect to it.

 ```yaml
 name: web